yohannessisay/ham_radio_migration/README.md

 # WRL Migration

 A TypeScript Fastify service that migrates Firestore collections into a PostgreSQL database using Sequelize.
-It also exposes routes to query user profiles, logbooks, and contacts.
+It also exposes routes to query user profiles, logbooks, contacts,sync data and get structure of a pre-defined firebase collection.

 ## Tech Stack